-Product Grids & Carousels Guide for Better E-Commerce SEO
+Product Grids & Carousels Guide for E-Commerce SEO

 In e-commerce, traditional SEO advice was to focus on category pages since these attracted most non-branded traffic.